Near Gardnerville in Douglas County, Nevada — The American Mountains (Southwest)

 Erected by Nevada State Park System and the Carson Valley Historical Society.
 (Marker Number 126.)

 Other nearby markers.
-At least Snowshoe Thompson Home (approx. 9.4 miles away in California); Snowshoe Thompson (approx. 9.4 miles away in California); Twelve Mile House (approx. 9½ miles away); Dresslerville (approx. 9.6 miles away); Jacob Markley (approx. 11.9 miles away in California); Alpine County Courthouse (approx. 11.9 miles away in California); Markleeville General Store (approx. 11.9 miles away in California); Alpine Hotel (approx. 11.9 miles away in California).
+At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
+Snowshoe Thompson Home (approx. 9.4 miles away in California); Snowshoe Thompson (approx. 9.4 miles away in California); Snowshoe Thomson (approx. 9˝ miles away in California); Twelve Mile House (approx. 9˝ miles away); Dresslerville (approx. 9.6 miles away); Jacob Markley (approx. 11.9 miles away in California); Alpine County Courthouse (approx. 11.9 miles away in California); Markleeville General Store (approx. 11.9 miles away in California).
 Touch for a list and map of all markers in Gardnerville.

 Also see . . .
 New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
 Minor changes have been made to this marker for grammar and readability, and major changes have been made to content.
-The information on Native Americans has been removed.
-The link will take you to the Nevada SHPO page for the marker with the amended text.
-(Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)
+The information on Native Americans has been (Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on October 18, 2013, by Bruce Armbrust of Gardnerville, Nevada.
-This page has been viewed 428 times since then and 22 times this year.
+It was originally submitted on October 18, 2013, by Bruce Armbrust of Gardnerville, Nevada.
+This page has been viewed 633 times since then and 72 times this year.
 Photos: 1, 2. submitted on October 18, 2013, by Bruce Armbrust of Gardnerville, Nevada. • Syd Whittle was the editor who published this page.

 Editor’s want-list for this marker.
 Wide area view of the marker and its surroundings. • Can you help?